What can a policy maker do to help?

 - Participate in the Stable Homes, Stable Schools initiative if you own property in Minneapolis.

-Sell your property to a buyer who will preserve affordability for your residents.
+If you are considering selling your property, choose a buyer who will preserve affordability for your residents.

 1,300 rental units lose affordability every year after property sale.
 But many buyers and sellers in the region want to preserve affordability.
 Need help connecting with a preservation-minded buyer or seller?
 Contact Sarah Berke.